The filter of interpretability types of Hobby-McKenzie varieties is prime: Introduction

+In~\cite{GT}, Garcia and Taylor initiated a systematic study of Maltsev conditions, certain sets of identities used to describe classes of varieties of similar behavior.
+They introduced the lattice $\LL$ of interpretability types of varieties and used this lattice to investigate the interrelationship between classes of varieties determined by Maltsev conditions.
+It turns out that Maltsev conditions correspond to certain filters (Maltsev filters) of $\LL$.
+This suggests that better knowledge on the structural properties of the lattice $\LL$ leads to better understanding of Maltsev conditions.

-In \cite{GT}, primeness of several well known Maltsev filters of $\LL$ was decided.
-The primeness of some Maltsev filters, such as the filter of the types of congruence permutable varieties and filter of the types of congruence modular varieties, were stated as open problems in \cite{GT}.
-Not long ago, the last three authors of this paper gave a proof that congruence permutability is indeed a prime Maltsev condition, see \cite{GMZ2}.
-The problem on congruence modular varieties is still open.
+In~\cite{GT}, one of the main questions investigated is which classical Maltsev conditions determine a prime filter in $\LL$, and primeness of several well known Maltsev filters of $\LL$ was decided.
+On many occasions, Maltsev filters are characterized as the class of varieties whose algebras satisfy some familiar congruence property.
+The primeness of some Maltsev filters, such as the filter of the types of congruence permutable varieties and the filter of the types of congruence modular varieties, was stated as an open problem.

+The ideas presented in~\cite{GT} inspired further research on primeness of classical Maltsev conditions, see e.g.,~\cite{BS,C,KT,O,S,VW}.
+However, each of the results obtained is only valid in some part of~$\LL$, they are bound to some extra stipulations on the varieties whose interpretability types are considered.
+The most frequently used conditions are idempotency, linearity, and local finiteness.
+Not long ago, in~\cite{GMZ2}, the last three authors of this paper gave a proof that congruence permutability is indeed a prime Maltsev condition.
+Thus, this settled one of the open problems of Garcia and Taylor, mentioned above.
+The other problem on congruence modular varieties is still open.

-By extending the results of Hobby and McKenzie in \cite{HM}, Kearnes and Kiss elaborated a hierarchy of varieties based on certain Maltsev conditions in \cite{KK}.
-It is natural to look at the problem of primeness for the Maltsev filters in $\LL$ that were characterized in \cite{KK}.
-Recently, in \cite{BGMZ}, the authors of this article gave a proof that the Taylor filter, one of the filters just mentioned, is prime in $\LL$.
-In the present paper, we prove the primeness of an other Maltsev filter arising in \cite{KK} that consists of the interpretability types of the Hobby-McKenzie varieties.
+By extending the results of Hobby and McKenzie in~\cite{HM}, Kearnes and Kiss elaborated a hierarchy of varieties based on certain Maltsev conditions in~\cite{KK}.
+It is natural to look at the problem of primeness for the Maltsev filters in $\LL$ that were characterized in~\cite{KK}.
+Recently, in~\cite{BGMZ}, the authors of this article gave a proof that the Taylor filter, one of the filters just mentioned, is prime in $\LL$.
+In the present paper, we prove the primeness of another Maltsev filter arising in~\cite{KK} that consists of the interpretability types of the Hobby-McKenzie varieties.
+We remark, just to compare our result to the open problem on congruence modular varieties, that the Hobby-McKenzie varieties are characterized in~\cite{KK} as the varieties that satisfy a non-trivial congruence identity.
+We give a precise definition of the Hobby-McKenzie varieties and the filter of the Hobby-McKenzie interpretability types in the following section, see Definition~\ref{HMv}.